 1. Complete College America, "Data Dashboard: Time and Credits to Degree," on the Internet at https://completecollege.org/data-dashboard/ (visited on October 16, 2018).

 2. Bureau of Labor Statistics, "Unemployment Rates and Earnings by Educational Attainment 2018," on the Internet at https://www.bls.gov/emp/chart-unemployment-earnings-education.htm (visited on October 16, 2018).
+This data represents national figures and is not based on school-specific information.
 Conditions in your area may vary.

 3. Pew Research Center, "Education: The Rising Cost of Not Going to College," on the Internet at http://www.pewsocialtrends.org/2014/02/11/the-rising-cost-of-not-going-to-college/ (visited on October 16, 2018).